The Nest

 Go Back To Previous Page

-Whose Responsibility Is it to Deliverer A Buyer’s Offer?
+Whose Responsibility Is it to deliver a Buyer’s Offer?

-However, who needs explicitly to deliver it can change.
-It all hinges on whether you hire a buyer agent or not.
-If you have a buyer agent, it’s up to them to ensure the proposal is delivered.
-Otherwise, you have to provide your offer yourself.
+However, who explicitly needs to deliver it can change.
+It all hinges on whether you hire a buyer agent.
+If you have a buyer’s agent, it’s up to them to ensure the proposal is delivered.
+Otherwise, you must provide your own offer.

 1. Who Receives The Real Estate Purchase Offer?